 The PowerBuilder 11 Runtime Library package is in the 1-PBRuntime subdirectory.
-The PBRuntime.msi file installs the same files as the PowerBuilder Runtime Packager (with .NET and all database interfaces and other options selected) into a directory on the target computer, and it installs the same .NET assemblies into the Global Assembly Cache (GAC).
+The PBRuntime.msi file installs the same files as the PowerBuilder Runtime Packager (with .NET and all database interfaces and other options selected) into a directory on the target computer, and it installs the same .NET assemblies into the global assembly cache.
+For more information, see "Installing assemblies in the global assembly cache" on page 19.

 If you do not require all the files included in the package, you can create your own package.
-For more information, see "Customizing the Prerequisites page" on page 147.
+For more information, see "Customizing the Prerequisites page" on page 159.